CenterForDigitalHumanities/website/source/community/groups/maps-tsg/charter.md

 * [Masking or identifying the region of a page which contains a map](https://github.com/IIIF/iiif-stories/issues/127)
 * [Using IIIF Maps in a GIS System](https://github.com/IIIF/iiif-stories/issues/126)

+## Future Work
+Have we decided on use cases to approach, or are we in the research/discussion phase of what we should do next?

 ### New Work Around Geolocating (that would require a new spec or extension or at a mimimum a recipe)
 * [Expressing Viewcones using navPlace]()
 * [Using navDate and navPlace Together]()